vladbv/daily-coding-problem/README.md

 Integers can appear more than once in the list.
 You may assume all numbers in the list are positive.

 For example, given S = [12, 1, 61, 5, 9, 2] and k = 24, return [12, 9, 2, 1] since it sums up to 24.
+<h2>Problem 32</h2>
+This problem was asked by Amazon.

+Given a string, find the longest palindromic contiguous substring.
+If there are more than one with the maximum length, return any one.

+For example, the longest palindromic substring of "aabcdcb" is "bcdcb".
+The longest palindromic substring of "bananas" is "anana".